NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

   - Capture state tally, for attacks that add to combo counter inside of capture state, e.g. supers, or anko 4B(B) second hit
   - Added to Combo Count 1 to get combo count

+### 0x168: **Hitbox Struct**

+  - A struct where one of the fields stores active hitboxes and other stuff.
+  - Modified in `create_hitbox`
+  - Offset 0x3c: Pointer to hitboxes, where each hitbox is 0x40 bytes.
+Appears to be a maximum of 0x14 hitboxes allowed so 0x500 bytes total.

 ### 0x19c: **X Position**

 ### 0x1a0: **Y Position**